Cypher-Bruce/RISC-V-CPU/README.md

 ## How to Run

 ### From Pre-built Bitstream

 1. Download the project to your local machine.
 2. Open Vivado and connect your FPGA board to your computer.
 3. Program the FPGA with the pre-built bitstream `Top.bit`.

+Note: The `Top.bit` file is built for Minisys board, not EGO-1 board.
+Please make sure you have the correct board before using it.

 ### From Scratch
 1. Download the project to your local machine.